Signature Bank Collapse Sparks Concerns and Highlights Crypto Resilience

-The crypto industry has been particularly affected by this crisis since Signature Bank was an important bank for companies operating in this sector.
+The crypto industry has been hit particularly hard, as Signature Bank was a vital partner for many companies in the sector.

-Despite Treasury Secretary Janet Yellen’s assurances that “decisive actions” are being taken to restore confidence in the banking system, the shares of major US banks experienced a significant decline during Monday morning’s Wall Street trading.
+Despite assurances from Treasury Secretary Janet Yellen about “decisive actions” to restore confidence in the banking system, shares of major US banks suffered significant declines during Monday’s Wall Street trading session.

 Shortly before the weekend, Signature Bank’s problems emerged following the collapse of two other banks that focused on technology and cryptocurrencies, namely Silvergate Capital and Silicon Valley Bank.